Q-Match: Iterative Shape Matching via Quantum Annealing: Method

 One option to select $C$ is by randomly drawing disjoint cycles, which might, however, take many iterations to reach the optimum.
 Instead we make use of the fact that the isometric shape matching problem creates QAPs in which the entries are highly correlated.

-\paragraph{Worst Vertices:} For a point with index $v$ in $M$ and a given permutation $P$, we can quantify the influence of $v$ on \eqref{eq:DASProblem} via
+\paragraph{Worst Vertices:} For a point with index $v$ in $M$ and a permutation $P$, we can quantify the influence of $v$ on \eqref{eq:DASProblem} via

-where $P(v)$ denotes the index $v$ is mapped to (\textit{i.e.,} in the world of permuation matrices, $P(v)$ denotes the unique element for which $P_{P(v)v}=1$).
+where $P(v)$ denotes the index $v$ is mapped to.
 For vertices on $N$ we proceed equivalently.
 If $I(v)$ is high, this is an indicator for $P(v)$ being inconsistent with the majority of other matches in $P$.
 Therefore, we collect the $m$ vertices with highest values for $I$ on each shape in the two sets $I_M$ and $I_N$.
 The potential improvement of \eqref{eq:DASProblem} is maximized by this choice.
 See Sec.~\ref{subsec:convergence} for an analysis of the size of $m$.

 \paragraph{2-Cycles:} Subsequently, we choose a set of $k$ random but disjoint 2-cycles from $I_M, I_N$.
-While the limitation to 2-cycles might sound restrictive at first, the following lemma (proven in the appendix) highlights the expressive power of disjoint 2-cycles:
+While the limitation to 2-cycles might sound restrictive, the following lemma (proven in the appendix and in many abstract algebra textbooks \cite{scott2012group}) highlights the expressive power of disjoint 2-cycles:

 \begin{lemma} Every permutation $P$ can be written as $P=Q R$, where $Q$ and $R$ are products of disjoint 2-cycles. \end{lemma}